Universal Enveloping Algebras of Poisson Superalgebras: Poisson-Ore Extensions of Poisson superalgebras and their Enveloping Algebras

-By construction, the obvious candidate for an isomorphism $\phi:A^e\rightarrow R^e[m_x;\sigma_1,\eta_1][h_x;\sigma_2,\eta_2]$ is
+By construction, the obvious candidate for an isomorphism $\phi:U(R')\rightarrow U(R)[m_x;\sigma_1,\eta_1][h_x;\sigma_2,\eta_2]$ is

 for $r\in R$.
 In order to show this is indeed an isomorphism however, we first need to show it is a well-defined homomorphism.
-Indeed, recall that by Theorem \ref{thm.enveloping algebra}, $A^e$ is a quotient of the free superalgebra $F$ generated by $\{m_a,h_a\mid a\in A\}$, by some two-sided ideal $I$.
-Consider the superalgebra homomorphism $\Phi:F\rightarrow R^e[m_x;\sigma_1,\eta_1][h_x;\sigma_2,\eta_2]$ defined on the generators of $F$ by
+Indeed, recall from the proof of Theorem \ref{thm.enveloping algebra} that $U(R')$ is the quotient by some two-sided ideal $I$ of the free superalgebra $F$ generated by $\{m_z,h_z\mid z\in R'\}$.
+Consider the superalgebra homomorphism $\Phi:F\rightarrow U(R)[m_x;\sigma_1,\eta_1][h_x;\sigma_2,\eta_2]$ defined on the generators of $F$ by

-for $a=\sum_{i=0}^\infty c_ix^i\in A=R[x]$.
-The following lemma shows that $\Phi(I)=0$, from which it follows the induced map $\phi=\overline\Phi:A^e\rightarrow R^e[m_x;\sigma_1,\eta_1][h_x;\sigma_2,\eta_2]$ is a well-defined superalgebra homomorphism.
+for $z=\sum_{i=0}^\infty c_ix^i\in R'=R[x]$.
+The following lemma shows that $\Phi(I)=0$, from which it follows the induced map $\phi:=\overline\Phi:U(R')\rightarrow U(R)[m_x;\sigma_1,\eta_1][h_x;\sigma_2,\eta_2]$ is a well-defined superalgebra homomorphism.

-\begin{lemma} Let $\Phi:F\rightarrow R^e[m_x;\sigma_1,\eta_1][h_x;\sigma_2,\eta_2]$ be as above.
-Then $\Phi(I)=0$. \end{lemma} \begin{proof} We show $\Phi(m_{\{a,b\}}+(-1)^{|a||b|}m_bh_a-h_am_b)=0$, leaving the computations for the other relations to the reader.
-Indeed, let $a=\sum_{i=0}^\infty c_ix^i, b=\sum_{j=0}^\infty d_jx^j$ and note $|a|=|c_i|, |b|=|d_j|$ for all $i,j$.
-Recall from the proof of Theorem \ref{prop.exterior_UEA} that the bracket on $A$ is
+\begin{lemma} Let $\Phi:F\rightarrow U(R)[m_x;\sigma_1,\eta_1][h_x;\sigma_2,\eta_2]$ be as above.
+Then $\Phi(I)=0$. \end{lemma} \begin{proof} We show $\Phi(m_{\{z,w\}}+(-1)^{|z||w|}m_wh_z-h_zm_w)=0$, leaving the computations for the other relations to the reader.
+Indeed, let $z=\sum_{i=0}^\infty c_ix^i, w=\sum_{j=0}^\infty d_jx^j$, and note $|z|=|c_i|, |w|=|d_j|$ for all $i,j$.
+Recall from the proof of Theorem \ref{thm.Poisson_Ore_extension} that the bracket on $R'$ is

 Thus, using the equality $h_{c_i}m_x^j=m_x^jh_{c_i}-jm_{\alpha(c_i)}m_x^j-jm_{\delta(c_i)}m_x^{j-1}$ which can be proved via induction, we have

 \end{proof}